kevinlin311tw/CDCL-human-part-segmentation/README.md

 The traing code is developed based on our previous repo [keras-openpose-reproduce](https://github.com/kevinlin311tw/keras-openpose-reproduce)

-The proposed training code will be added after approval.
+The proposed training code and the synthetic data will be released after company approval.

 ## Citation